ulisesfm-py/ZTM_CompletePython/README.md

 This is just my strategy to remember things and collect what I thought was going to be useful for me.

 The titles of the .py files and folders might not be Python friendly.

+The first chapter of the course would be 01_PythonBasics1.
+Unfortunately I lost that folder.
+If you are here, you probably don't need that chapter anyways.